Loading...

 Portion Control

-Reduce the portion size of paneer butter masala, roti, and white rice to minimize the impact on blood glucose levels.
+Reduce the portion sizes of the paneer butter masala, roti, and white rice.
+Smaller portions will help manage the spike in glucose levels.

 Mindful Eating